johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 use_time = UseTime("minute", 10)
 ```

-### GameTime Helper Function
+### Duration Helper Function

 Some global variables must be defined with certain syntax in order to be evaluated correctly.
-In the case of defining an amount of time it takes to use an ability, as when casting a spell, or the duration of some ability or effect, the GameTime helper function is used to define the use time for that ability.
+In the case of defining the duration of time it takes to use an ability, as when casting a spell, or the duration of some effect, the Duration helper function is used to define the size of that window of time.

-#### `GameTime(value, units)`
+#### `Duration(value, unit)`
 Creates the time value specified, in the amount of units specified.
 **Parameters:**
-- `value`: the integer value of how much time is being defined
-- `units`: the unit of time, valid units are `round`, `minute` or `hour`
+- `unit`: the unit of time, valid units are `round`, `minute` or `hour`
+- `value`: the integer value of how much time is being defined, defaults to 1

-#### GameTime Examples
+#### Duration Examples
 ```
 -- Defines a period of time which lasts for 3 rounds of combat.
-GameTime(3, "round")
+Duration("round", 3)

+-- Defines a period of time which lasts for 1 minute.
+Duration("minute")

 -- Defines a period of time which lasts for 10 minutes.
-GameTime(10, "minute")
+Duration("minute", 10)

 -- Defines a period of time which lasts for 12 hours.
-GameTime(12, "hour")
+Duration("hour", 12)
 ```

 ### Spell Definitions